 Tips for Handling an Inheritance

-- If you’re in line to receive an inheritance, it’s a good idea to speak with a financial advisor who can help you understand the financial and tax implications.
-If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s free tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready to get connected to an advisor, get started now.
+- If you’re in line to receive an inheritance, you may want to speak with a financial advisor who can help you understand the financial and tax implications of it.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.